-It’s also incredibly nutritious.
+It’s also incredibly healthy.
 Score!

 Not too long ago, we decided to take a family trip with our two young kiddos.
 Chipper and caffeinated, I nearly had the front desk extend our reservation the minute we arrived.